The nature of mindsets

 More consciously choosing your mindset

-“We are called to be architects of the future, not its victims.” — R. Buckminster Fuller
+“We are called to be architects of the future, not its victims.” — Buckminster Fuller

-How can we become more conscious of the future we are creating?
-There are a wide range of theories and practices for making more conscious choices, here are a few worth noting;
+How can we become more conscious of the mindsets we are living?
+There are a wide range of practices for making more conscious choices, here are a few worth noting;

-- On a personal level, a practice of mindfulness helps us become more aware of how our mindsets are manifesting on a larger scale.
-This creates the possibility of becoming more aware of how we can make more conscious choices.
+- On a personal level, a practice of mindfulness helps us become more aware of how our mindsets are manifesting in our lives and our world.

 - David Gray’s book Liminal Thinking provides a range of nine practices for minimising reality distortion, envisioning new possibilities and creating positive change.
 These practices can be summarized as three simple precepts: 1.
 Get in touch with your ignorance.
 2. Seek understanding.
 3. Do something different.